acoshift/nepq/README.md

 ### Response:

-Response is json with pattern
+Response is json with pattern.

 ```ts
 interface Response {